 Observations at the 2018 return detected spiral structures in the coma which were interpreted as indicated a rotation period of 8.91 hours with the nucleus in a simple state of rotation.
 [CBET 4571, 2018 November 10]

 It peaked at around 10th mag in 1997 March.

 Observations in ICQ format, last observation 1997 May 31, updated 1997 July 28

 The comet was a morning object in 2002.
 The first visual observation was reported in early August when the comet was around mag 11.5.
 Observations suggest that the comet peaked at around 9th magnitude in late September.
 I observed it on October 19.18, estimating it at 10.4 in my 20cm LX200 x75.
 The observations are currently best fitted by a linear type light curve, with the comet brightest about a month after perihelion.

 Observations received (26) give a preliminary light curve of 7.7 + 5 log d + 0.0427*(t-T+30.4)Observations in ICQ format, last observation 2002 November 17, updated 2003 January 2

-2007/8 This is a relatively good return with the comet reaching 9th magnitude in the evening sky around the time of its February perihelion.
-The comet travels eastwards, not that far from the ecliptic, crossing to northern declinations in late January and crossing north of the ecliptic in early February.
-It should be possible to continue observations until May as it fades.
+2007/8 This was a relatively good return with the comet reaching 9th magnitude in the evening sky around the time of its February perihelion.
+The comet traveled eastwards, not that far from the ecliptic, crossing to northern declinations in late January and crossing north of the ecliptic in early February.

 67 observations received give an uncorrected preliminary light curve of m = 8.5 + 5 log d + 20.5 log r.